deepsense-ai/seahorse/docs/operations/join.md

 ---

 Joins two [DataFrames](../classes/dataframe.html).
-Creates a new DataFrame that consists of the values from all the columns of the left DataFrame and the columns not used in the join conditions from the right DataFrame.
+Creates a new `DataFrame` that consists of the values from all the columns of the left `DataFrame` and the columns not used in the join conditions from the right `DataFrame`.
 Two rows match when the all of equality conditions created by ``join columns`` are satisfied.
 That is, the values are in the rows are equal.
 The order of the columns is preserved.

-The operation joins two DataFrames by the column pairs given in ``join columns`` parameter.
+The operation joins two `DataFrames` by the column pairs given in ``join columns`` parameter.
 For each given pair, both columns must be of the same type.
-If column pairs in ``join columns`` are not present in their DataFrames (left DataFrame and right DataFrame, respectively), ``ColumnDoesNotExistException`` is thrown.
-If columns from one pair have different types, ``WrongColumnTypeException`` is thrown.
+If the column pairs in ``join columns`` are not present in their `DataFrames` (left `DataFrame` and right `DataFrame`, respectively), a ``ColumnDoesNotExistException`` is thrown.
+If columns from one pair have different types, a ``WrongColumnTypeException`` is thrown.

-If values of ``left prefix`` and/or ``right prefix`` are provided, the columns in the output DataFrame are renamed by prepending the prefix (followed by underscore) proper for the table, which they come from.
+If values of ``left prefix`` and/or ``right prefix`` are provided, the columns in the output `DataFrame` are renamed by prepending the prefix (followed by an underscore) proper for the table, which they come from.

-If the columns' names in the resulting DataFrame are not to be unique, random strings will be appended to them.
+If the columns' names in the resulting `DataFrame` are not to be unique, random strings will be appended to them.

 **Since**: Seahorse 0.4.0